GPTP-workshop/gptp-workshop.github.io/accommodations.md

 {: .address}

 _Super_ close to the workshop venue, literally down the street.
 Highly regarded by the folks who stayed there last year.
-There are five rooms blocked for GPTP'ers for less than $200 per night.
-Please contact [Linda Wood](mailto:linmwood@umich.edu) if you would like to reserve a room!
+There are five rooms blocked for GPTP'ers; the rate is $167/night (parking is an additional $28.80/day at the Forest Structure), reservations will need to be made by May 15, 2024.
+If you would like to reserve a room, then please do so [online](https://bookings.travelclick.com/76008?groupID=4273830&hotelID=76008#/guestsandrooms)!

 ### [The Bell Tower Hotel](https://www.belltowerhotel.com)